SkafteNicki/dtu_mlops/s7_deployment/apis.md

     Sometimes it is easier to send a request directly from the terminal and sometimes it is easier to do it from a script.

     1. Make sure you have `curl` installed, or else find instruction on installing it.
-To check call `curl -`-help` with the documentation on curl.
+To check call `curl --help` with the documentation on curl.

     2. To execute `requests.get('https://api.github.com')` using curl we would simply do